Proper Hand Measurement Technique

 Applications in Design

-Hand anthropometry has widespread applications in product development and workspace design:
+Hand anthropometry is widely used in product development, protective equipment, and workspace design.

 Personal Protective Equipment